 Over medium-low heat, melt the butter with the garlic in a medium-sized sauté pan.
 Add the bagel halves and the two "bonus pieces," round side up, to the pan.
 Let these sauté until they are golden brown, about 2 minutes.
 Remove the "bonuses" and set them aside.

-Crack one egg into each hole of the bagel halves.
+Flip the bagels over and crack one egg into each hole of the bagel halves.
 Sprinkle with salt, pepper, and cheese.
 Let the eggs cook until your desired doneness.
-I cook mine for about 7 minutes or so -- just until the whites solidify.
+I cook mine for about 4 minutes or so -- just until the whites solidify.
 If you prefer an over easy egg, you can flip the bagel and egg combinations once you're certain the bottom has cooked enough to have formed a seal.

 Serves immediately with the "bonuses!"